dmz44/Robotics_Assignment_1/README.md

 # Appendix

-# [Optional] How to Install Required Software on Your Own PC [Not Supported]
+# [Guide] [Optional] How to Install Required Software on Your Own PC

 While we highly recommend that you use the provided Laptop, you can choose to use your own portable PC for simulations and physical robot control.
-This might be beneficial for you, as access to the robot is limited to support multiple student groups.
+This might be beneficial for you, as access to the robot is limited by logistical constraints.

 The hardware requirement is hardware capable of supporting the Ubuntu 24 Operating System with a relatively modern Nvidia GPU, a microphone, and a speaker.
+While Docker is designed to allow portability across Operating Systems, other operating system configurations are not tested by us.

 The following instructions are based on a manual provided by the manufacturer, Robotis.
 We are using the ROS 2 version Humble.
 Please select Humble on the website.

 **(Original URL)**
 <https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup>

-For your information, you can also get away from using Docker by following the instructions from the above URL to install robot packages locally on **Ubuntu 22.04** PC for milestones 1 to 3.
-However, Artificial Intelligence materials from Milestones 4 to 6 are not supported by the local installation.
+For your information, you can also try following the instructions from the above URL to install robot packages locally on **Ubuntu 22.04** PC for milestones 1 to 3.
+However, Artificial Intelligence materials from Milestones 4 onwards are not supported by the local installation.

 ## Preparing ROS 2 Environment for Your PC as ‘Remote PC’ with Docker.

-### (Note: if you choose to develop with your own PC, we will not troubleshoot or support your environment)
+### Note: if you choose to develop with your own PC, we will not help troubleshoot or support your environment.
+We expect you to have reasonable knowledge in computer science to debug any errors if you are to follow this optional guide.

 1) **Install Ubuntu 24.04 LTS (64bit, Desktop)**.
 We recommend not using WSL2 or any other virtualization.